What Information Does an EKG Give?

 - Detect if there are significant electrolyte abnormalities, such as high potassium or high or low calcium.

-How Should I Prepare for an Electrocardiogram?
+How Should I Prepare for an EKG?

-During the test, you'll lie flat while the computer creates a picture, on graph paper, of the electrical impulses traveling through your heart.
-This is called a "resting" EKG.
-This same test may also be used to monitor your heart during exercise.
+During the test, you'll lie flat while a computer creates a picture, on a graph paper, of the electrical impulses that move through your heart.
+This is called a "resting" EKG although the same test may be used to check your heart while you exercise.